-Your board can help you with the incorporation and the rest of the sometimes-challenging process of establishing a nonprofit.
-Hiring the right board is essential for the success of your nonprofit.
+Your Board can help you with the incorporation and the rest of the sometimes challenging process of establishing a 501c3.
+Hiring the right Board is essential to the success of your nonprofit.

 Take time to define their roles and job descriptions before starting with the recruitment.

-It might also be helpful to create some onboarding files or an orientation guide for your new board members.
-You could also create a welcome event where everyone would get to know each other.
+It might also be helpful to create some onboarding files or an orientation guide for your new Board members.
+You could also create a welcome event where everyone could get to know each other.

 Here’s a detailed guide on How to Hire a Great Nonprofit Executive Director

 The bylaws contain the operating rules and provide a framework for your management procedures.
 They are the tools of internal accountability and they outline the inner workings of your nonprofit.

 The power to adopt, amend or repeal bylaws is vested in the Board of Directors.
 This is unless otherwise provided in the articles of incorporation or in the bylaws.